-Back in the previous century, the task of advertising small business would be chance-dependent.
-You'd spread your message through newspapers, radio or other broadcasting channels hoping to get customers among the general public.
-A shift to online programmatic advertising opened a new way to advertise a small business, as you can now define your precise audience and target them with the right message at the right time.
+Back in the previous century, the task of advertising small businesses would be chance-dependent.
+You'd spread your message through newspapers, radio, or other broadcasting channels, hoping to get customers among the general public.
+A shift to online programmatic advertising opened a new way to promote your business, as you can now define your target audience with the right message at the right time.

 Tip #1: Pick the right channel and be good at it

-When looking for the best way to advertise a new business, keep in mind that it is all about choosing priorities wisely.
-Managing dozens of media channels can be extremely tiresome for the small team, but the good news is you usually only need a couple of those to successfully advertise your business online.
+When looking for the best way to promote your business, keep in mind that it is all about choosing priorities wisely.
+Managing dozens of media channels can be extremely tiresome for a small team.
+Still, the good news is you usually only need a couple of those to successfully promote your business online.

-The general rule is to think about your customers first — gather all the available data and try to answer the following questions:
+The general rule is to think about existing customers first — gather all the available data and try to answer the following questions:

-- Who are your customers and what are they interested in?
-What are they searching for and how do they do it?
+- Who are existing customers, and what are they interested in?
+What are they searching for, and how do they do it?

 - How do they spend time online?